The Cambridge Autumnal 200 calendar event Enter this ride

-Then back thru Cambridge city-centre to cross the Cam and climb up Castle Hill (the motte is still visible at back of car park on RHS — it provides great views across Cambridge's historic city centre) and follow the Roman road back to Girton — by the time most riders pass thru, the crowds will be at dinner and the city centre quiet, but quick riders beware the omnipresent tourists!
+Then back thru Cambridge city-centre to cross the Cam and climb up Castle Hill (the motte is still visible at back of the car park on the righthand-side — it provides great views across Cambridge's historic city centre) and follow the Roman road back to Girton — by the time most riders pass thru, the crowds will be at dinner and the city centre quiet, but quick riders beware the omnipresent-but-unaware tourists!

 Start and finish at the Recreation Pavilion in Girton next to St Andrew’s Anglican church on Cambridge Road, CB3 0FH, 2km northwest of Cambridge city centre.

 There are two commercial controls; you must get a suitable proof-of-passage (receipt or stamp) at both:

 Framlingham, Suffolk — There are several cafés, banks (ATMs), shops and a large Coop.
 We usually stop at the bakery just off the mini roundabout — Bakers @ 221B — and there are plenty of other snackeries, pubs and whatnot up in the town.

 The Maglia Rosso café, Hawstead — this is a mandatory control and Alex will be stamping brevets in the afternoon.
 You still have over 60km to the finish from here, so worth at least stopping for a cuppa.
 They have an outside tap for filling bottles — self-service and much quicker overall.

 Toilets are available at the start/finish and plenty of towns along the way, or behind the many hedges along the route (although don't ask me about the time I did just that … ).